uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 ### Schema for error responses

-When there are errors, it will go into the `errors` field BUT the `data` field will still be available to the client in case the API can still do other useful work despite the error.
+When there are errors, it will go into the `errors` field BUT the `data` field may still be available when the API can do other useful work despite the error.
 The `errors` field will have the schema:

 ```json
 [